nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: There are contacts in the contact list.
 Add some if this is not the case.
     1. Assumption: Pick any 2 tags (or substring of the tags) present in any contact in the contact list.
 Call these x and y.
     1. Test case: `find t/x` where `x` is the substring/tag chosen<br>
-       Expected: All contacts with tags containing x will be displayed.
+       Expected: All contacts with tags containing x will be displayed with a success message.
     1. Test case: `find t/x t/y` where `x` and `y` are the substrings/tags chosen<br>
-       Expected: The contact(s) with tags containing x or y will be displayed
+       Expected: The contact(s) with tags containing x or y will be displayed with a success message.

 1. Finding a person with multiple fields
     1. Prerequisites: There are contacts with tags in the contact list.
 Add some if this is not the case.
     1. Assumption: Pick any name and tag within the same contact.
 Call these name x and tag y.
     1. Test case: `find n/x t/y` where `x` and `y` are the name and tag chosen<br>
-       Expected: The contact(s) with name containing x and tags containing y will be displayed
+       Expected: The contact(s) with name containing x and tags containing y will be displayed with a success message.

 1. Other incorrect find commands to try: `find`, `find x` (with no prefix)<br>
-   Expected: Similar to previous.
+   Expected: No filtering of contacts will occur and an error message will be displayed.

 ### Deleting a tag from a person